MLBScoreBot/ballparks/README.md

 ### Fetching over HTTP ###

-If you need the park name as a key, just make a GET request to `https://raw.github.com/mlbscorebot/ballparks/master/ballparks.json`, parse the JSON, and go.
+If you need the park name as a key, just make a GET request to `https://raw.github.com/mlbscorebot/ballparks/master/data/ballparks.json`, parse the JSON, and go.

-If you want keys to be the home team, make a GET request to `https://raw.github.com/mlbscorebot/ballparks/master/teams.json` to get the data.
+If you want keys to be the home team, make a GET request to `https://raw.github.com/mlbscorebot/ballparks/master/data/teams.json` to get the data.

 ### Building the Data File ###

-Simple!
-Just run `node fetchstadiums.js` and you've got shiny new `ballparks.json` and `teams.json` files.
+	npm install && node bin/fetchstadiums.js

+### Hacking on the Code ###

+You'll need to first grab some dependencies:

+	sudo npm install -g oven-build
+	npm install

+Then, build the source with:

+	oven build

 ### Legal ###